canmom/canmom.github.io/_posts/films/animation-night/2024-08-25-186-les-films-primes.md

 excerpt: Some cute little DVDs give us a chance to experience a little slice of Annecy!
 We take a dive into the short films of 2021 and 2022 most beloved by the French.
 ---

-<h1></h1>

 Hey friends, welcome back to Animation Night!
-Hope you all enjoyed <em>Scavengers Reign</em> as much as I did!
+Hope you all enjoyed <cite>Scavengers Reign</cite> as much as I did!
 My life has gotten pretty nuts in the last week, so our writeup today will have to be a little sparse, but I do have some exciting goodies~

 {% include figure.html src="embed/animation-night/186/001.webp" alt="A photo of three DVD cases with a small black player box on top." %}